richmahn/en_tn/luk/front/intro.md

 This book does not give the readers the name of the author.
 The same person who wrote this book also wrote the Book of Acts.
 In parts of the Book of Acts, the author uses the word "we."
 This indicates that the author traveled with Paul.
 Most scholars think that Luke was this person traveling with Paul.
 Therefore, since early Christian times, most Christians have thought Luke is the author of the gospel and the Book of Acts.

-Luke was a medical doctor. his way of writing shows that he was an educated man.
+Luke was a medical doctor.
+His way of writing shows that he was an educated man.
 He was probably a Gentile.
 Luke himself probably did not witness what Jesus said and did.
 But he said that he talked to many people who did.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What are the roles of women in the Gospel of Luke? ####

 Luke described women in a very positive way in his gospel.
 For example, he often showed women being more faithful to God than most men.
 This is different than how most men at that time described women.
 Often, men did not value women in their society.
-For example, in ancient Israel, a judge would not consider a a woman's testimony in court.
+For example, in ancient Israel, a judge would not consider a woman's testimony in court.
 (See: [[rc://en/tw/dict/bible/kt/faithful]])

 #### Why does Luke write so much about the final week of Jesus' life? ####